wp-plugins/pressbooks-textbook/README.txt

 IMPORTANT!

-You must first install [PressBooks](https://github.com/pressbooks/pressbooks).
+You must first install [Pressbooks](https://github.com/pressbooks/pressbooks).
 This plugin won't work without it.
-The PressBooks github repository is updated frequently.
+The Pressbooks github repository is updated frequently.
 [Stay up to date](https://github.com/pressbooks/pressbooks/tree/master).

 Most of the functionality of this plugin, like search, textbook buttons and annotation are tied directly to the `Open Textbooks` theme.
 Network Activate the `Open Textbooks` theme, then activate at the book level.
 You'll have access to those features and more.